MistyCommunity/Documentation/src/content/coding/using-local-skills/tutorials.md

 ### Writing the Code File

 The code file consists of two main parts.
 In the first part, we retrieve the list of audio clips on Misty, assign four of these clips to global variables so we can use them throughout our skill, and register for bump sensor events.
-In the second part, we set up the bump sensor event callback function to have Misty play a different sound each time her bump sensors activate.
+In the second part, we set up the bump sensor event callback to have Misty play a different sound each time her bump sensors activate.

 To begin, send a debug message to indicate the skill is running.